akshing2/DropSource/README.md

 3. Create a time vector based off FPS (Hz) input.
 4. Determine main droplet position and errors associated with image processing.
 5. Calculate main droplet velocities based off 4.
+6. Determine number of satellites in each frame.
+Note: need to see if image quality is sufficient.
+7. Implemented CSV Writer for data output.
+Note: may need to implement xlsx writer as cells are unalligned.

 ## TODO
-1. Count Number of Satellites.
-2. Output frames with time stamp and calculted droplet position/velocity as well as number of satellites.
+1. Output frames with time stamp and calculted droplet position/velocity as well as number of satellites.
 This is purely for the purpose of validation.
-3. Calculate Length of Main Droplet Ligament.
+2. Calculate Length of Main Droplet Ligament.
-4. Calculate Volume of Main Droplet.
+3. Calculate Volume of Main Droplet.